shuvijs/redox/README.md

   - effects?
     some effects functions, like fetch data
   - views?
-    define view by property
-  - depends?
-    if a model is depends other model, it is very useful. eg: depends isLogin status.

-- sample api to use
-  - dispatch
-    dispatch is a function, with key of reducers and effects.
-  - getState
-    return state of store
-  - subscribe
-    return unsubscribe function and trigger when state changed.
-  - views
-    call config views method, view will  collect dependencies with automatic. if depends on changes, view return value with cache.
+    define view by property, when a view been called, it will collect dependencies with automatic. if depends on changes, view return value with cache.

-  - destroy
-    for clear memory
+- second option params depends

+    depends should be the value defineModel returned. if a model is depends other model, it is very useful. eg: depends isLogin status.

 ```ts
 import { defineModel } from '@shuvi/redox'